“FATAL FOUR OSHA” Leading Cause of Deaths in the Construction Industry.

 Fall is the leading cause of fatal and non-fatal injuries in every industry and ranks at the number for our Fatal 4 Category.
 Employees falling accounted for almost 36.5 percent of all occupational fatalities.
 Workers that have fallen due to exposed edges or cracks, poorly built walking or working platforms, workers who have dropped off ladders, floors, scaffolding, massive skyscraper building areas, and so on, all due to a failure to use adequate fall safety, are among those who have been injured.

 Guardrails, safety nets, harnesses, other fall protective devices, and proper safety preparation are examples of fall protection equipment.
-Employers should educate employees on how to detect and prevent fall hazards, and there are several precautions employers should take to reduce the danger of other workplace falls.
+Employers should educate employees on how to detect and prevent fall hazards.
+This can be done through online fall protection training.
+Beyond that, there are several precautions employers should take to reduce the danger of other workplace falls.
 All companies must comply with OSHA fall Guidelines and compliance training certificates to prevent injuries and violations.

 According to OSHA, electrocutions contributed 8.5 percent of all building site fatalities in a recent year, taking the number 2 position in our Fatal Four OSHA.
 Since construction requires electrical machinery and ongoing or in-progress electrical work, the chance of electrocution on a construction site is significantly greater than elsewhere.